wso2/docs-open-banking/en/docs/develop/custom-api-consumer-validation.md

-TPP validation allows banks to validate API consumers from the National Competent Authorities (NCAs).
+The **API Consumer Validation** service in WSO2 Open Banking allows banks to validate API consumers from the National Competent Authorities (NCAs).
 This is done by validating the transport layer certificate an API consumer has obtained.

 !!!note
-    By default, WSO2 Open Banking Accelerator supports a sample API flow to get account information and to initiate a payemnt.
+    By default, WSO2 Open Banking Accelerator supports a sample API flow to get account information and to initiate a payment.
 Therefore, the following configuration exists in `<APIM_HOME>/repository/conf/deployment.toml` by default:
     ```toml
     [open_banking.gateway.tpp_management.tpp_validation]
     enabled = false